Last Updated March 26, 2020

 You can also add dependents to your application for an added cost.
 Eligible dependents include spouses, unmarried children below the age of 26, and parents over the age of 55.

-The government just recently added the mandatory €10,000 contribution to charity and doubled the real estate investment amount if you’re looking to buy.
+The government has also added a mandatory €10,000 contribution to a charity and doubled the real estate investment amount if you’re looking to buy.

 The rental sum of €16,000 per year (times the mandatory five years) comes to €80,000 and has remained unchanged.